 - Partial Foetal Alcohol Syndrome (PFAS)

 FASD is often compared to autism because of the scale of different defects within the spectrum.
 Some babies with FASD may have severe, life-shortening symptoms which can be detected at birth, while others will show the effects much later in life.
-That’s why it’s important that parents and carers know the signs to look out for so that a child can be properly diagnosed – limiting the impact the condition will have on their long-term learning and development.
+If parents and foster carers know the signs to look out, it means a child can be properly diagnosed.
+Early diagnosis limits the impact the condition will have on their long-term learning and development.

 Some of the most common defects and symptoms caused by FASD include: